MNMdiagnostics/nextflow-k8s-operator/README.md

 ### `k8s`, `params` and `env`

-These sections (defined within `spec` in the yaml file; see above) are equivalents of the respective Nextflow sections.
+These sections (defined within `spec` in the yaml file; see above) are equivalents of the respective Nextflow scopes.
 A short example is shown
 below:

 ``` yaml